Though you should maintain a healthy diet throughout your pregnancy, nutrition is especially important during the third trimester.

 During pregnancy, nutrition requirements increase across the board: Your need for folic acid, iron and vitamin B6 rises by about 50 percent because these nutrients promote the formation of healthy red blood cells and reduce your risk of developing anemia during pregnancy and birth.
 In addition to helping supply oxygen to all tissues, these nutrients participate in cell division and protein synthesis, making them especially important during this time of rapid fetal growth.

 Folacin, or folic acid, is contained in leafy dark green vegetables (such as spinach and romaine lettuce), legumes and citrus fruit.
 However, because most people consume relatively low amounts of folacin, it is also added to many grain products that are designated “fortified,” such as cereal, bread, pasta and flour.
-To get enough iron, choose fortified cereals that supply 100 percent of the FDA’s recommended daily value of 18 milligrams.
+To get enough iron, choose fortified cereals that supply 100 percent of the FDA’s recommended daily value of 27 milligrams per day for pregnant woman.
 Eat foods rich in vitamin C (citrus fruits, tomatoes and green peppers) with iron-rich ones (fortified grain products) to enhance your ability to absorb iron.
 Lean meats also provide an excellent source of iron that is easily absorbed without the addition of vitamin C. Vitamin B6 is found in whole grains and fortified cereals, meat, poultry, fish and beans.

 Drink Enough Fluids

 During the last trimester, several changes in your body increase your need for fluids.
 By this time, your blood volume has risen by about 50 percent so that nutrients can easily be transported to the placenta.
 Also, food is now passing more slowly through your intestines, increasing the chance of constipation.
 So keep the fluids coming: You’ll need them to maintain the extra blood supply, and adequate fluids combined with dietary fiber can help prevent constipation.